Indrakens/cocktail-haven/README.md

 * Cocktail Recipes - log-in user can create, edit, delete it's own recipe
 * Other Cocktail Recipes - log-in user can read, like/unlike, and comment recipe
 ## FUTURE TO IMPLEMENT
-* Improvement could be made to create an option so that the user can delete their account.
-At the moment only Admin in the admin panel can delete the user.
+* Improvement could be made to create a page where users could delete their accounts.
+At the moment only Admin in the admin panel can delete the users.
 # FEATURES
 ## WEB
 ### Home Page